AzizMez/ML_Urban_Analysis_Grad/README.md

 # Appendix

-Put all supplementary materials in Appendix so that we do not lose focus in the main text but at the same time provide all relevant information for your reader/colleague/boss as well as **the future you** for reference!

 <https://data.cityofchicago.org/api/assets/2107948F-357D-4ED7-ACC2-2E9266BBFFA2>
 This is a link to further explanation and information regarding the Chicago Health Atlas data that we used.
 This first couple pages of the